 Color Strip & Chunk Donation Tops

-These quilts were started in 2019 after a conversation with a fellow guild member where she showed me some blocks she had made.
-I decided to make some of these using my scraps.
-Now it is a series, apparently.
+I started making quilts using these strip and chunk blocks in 2019 after a conversation with a fellow guild member.
+She showed me some blocks she had made using foundation paper piecing.
+I decided to make some of these using my scraps without the foundation paper piecing.
+I have made so many of these quilts now that they have become part of a series.

 Red Strip Donation Top- Finished